-Maine Yoga Retreats for up to 11 participants are a result of the years of personal and facilitated retreats we have taken and led since 1980.
+Maine & Vermont Meditation, Breathwork and Yoga Retreats are a result of the years of personal and facilitated retreats we have taken and led since 1980.

 We have found that the format of meditation, yoga, movement, self-inquiry, pranayama, breathwork, silence and unstructured time in the natural world creates an environment conducive to dropping the details of daily life, releasing patterns of the past and opening to the embodied state of Divine Love, our True Nature.
 Uniquely all the practices enhance physical, mental and spiritual well-being.
 The emphasis then is placed on Awareness and evolution of consciousness.
 With this in mind, Maine yoga retreats specifically focus on personal transformation.
 Anyone interested in a spa-type experience is advised to look elsewhere.

 Yoga sessions include classical hatha and vinyasa, yin yoga and restorative poses.
 We encourage fluid movement and personal exploration in the yoga classes to cultivate an internal reference point, liberation from outer authority, and trust in the inherent wisdom of the body.

 Pranayama brings awareness to the breath and increases the availability of Prana, the life-force.

 Movement explorations allow for slipping thru the cracks of our conditioning, experiencing a different vibrational energy, to directly embody Essence and True Home.

 Breathwork is a dynamic practice for releasing, purifying, healing and attuning with Source.
 Bridging the conscious and subconscious, conscious breathing is one of the quickest ways to personal transformation, enhanced well-being, and the direct heart-opening experience of Divine Love.
 It is a profound part of the retreat process.